 - Daylighted.
 Rodent screen shall be press formed of 3 or 4 mesh, 21 gauge or heavier, stainless steel or hot-dipped galvanized wire screen or approved equivalent to provide a cup-shaped screen, which will provide a friction tight fit when inserted into the drain outlet. - Connection to Stormwater Inlet or Manhole.
 A hole, slightly larger than the outside diameter of the pipe, shall be drilled or precast in structure.
 The underdrain shall extend a minimum of six (6) inches past the inside wall of the structure.
 Then the underdrain shall be grouted on both the inside and outside of the structure and allowed to properly cure.
 Once the grout is properly cured, the underdrain shall be trimmed off as close as possible to the inside of the structure.
 A rodent screen shall be installed as per above.
-MSD preapproval (permit) is required.

-- All Other.

-- Popup Emitter

-- An emitter is opened by the hydrostatic pressure of water flowing through the drainpipe.
+MSD preapproval is required. - All Other.
+Popup Emitter - O An emitter is opened by the hydrostatic pressure of water flowing through the drainpipe.
 As flow diminishes, the Emitter closes again.
 The special patented design allows the emitter to open with a negligible amount of pressure.
 Since the emitter is closed during dry weather, debris and rodents cannot enter the drainpipe.
-The emitter has a 90 degree bend elbow with a 1⁄4-inch leach hole at the bottom.
-The last 5 feet of pipe before the emitter shall be a perforated underdrain (installed with geosynthetic and drainable aggregate) to allow water to drain and not freeze in the pipe during cold weather conditions (See Appendix D for typical section).
+The emitter has a 1⁄4-bend elbow with a 1⁄4-inch leach hole at the bottom.
+The last 5 feet of pipe before the emitter shall be a perforated underdrain to allow water to drain and not freeze in the pipe during cold weather conditions (See Appendix D for typical section).
 Minimum spacing between multiple emitters is 15 feet.

-- Terminal End.

-- The terminal end on the upstream or downstream pipe (into a dry well) shall be capped with a manufacturer-approved cap.